 Emotional support animals and service dogs play crucial roles in human lives.
 Regardless of their differences, Beyond the Dog offers support animal training.
 We do not train to recognize biological warnings such as seizures or glucose monitoring.
 More specifically, our trainers provide training for specific behaviors.
 Service dog owners can always benefit from additional training techniques, and emotional support animals can become more obedient to serve their role to the fullest.

-The all-inclusive program can also assist clients in completing the AKC Canine Good Citizen evaluation.
+The All-Inclusive Dog Training Program can also assist clients in completing the AKC Canine Good Citizen evaluation.
 The American Kennel Club developed Canine Good Citizen in 1989.
 Since then, more than a million dogs and owners have participated.
 The certification requires dogs and their owners to master ten basic commands.
-Beyond the Dog, trainers can help owners prepare for this certification.
+Beyond the Dog’s trainers can help owners prepare for this certification.
 The Canine Good Citizen evaluation offers confidence in dogs and their owners.
 Moreover, this certification is a step toward even more advanced certifications owners can pursue.
 Contact us today to learn more!